-Social media and the internet presents a massive opportunity – and one of the biggest challenges -facing organisations today.
+Social media and the internet presents a massive opportunity – and one of the biggest challenges facing organisations today.
 There are millions of people out there online talking about you, your company, its employees and its products and services.
-They might be saying you’re the best there is – and they’ve loved the experience of buying from you or working with you.
+They might be saying you’re the best there is – and they’ve loved the experience working with you.
 But we all know they could also be critical of you – with seemingly little or no comeback.

-We were there right at the start of social media – delivering PR campaigns which incorporate this critical new communications channel back in 2006.
+We were there right at the start of social media – delivering PR campaigns which incorporated this critical communications channel back in 2006.

 We know how to make sure your social media campaigns promote a better understanding of your products, services or projects.
 They can help you start a conversation with seldom heard or hard-to-reach groups.
 And we can show you how to use social media and the web to mobilise support, lobby decision makers and find and empower local brand ambassadors.

 The image you present to the world is crucial to your organisation’s success.
-Whether it’s your brand logo, the look of your website or the marketing materials you send to customers – it’s essential that you look your best.
-We’re here to make you look great!
+Whether it’s your brand logo, the look of your website, your social media video or the marketing materials you send to customers – it’s essential that you look your best.

-We have a team of skilled designers and creatives who can deliver high-quality design solutions quickly and effectively.
+We have a team of skilled designers, creatives who can deliver high-quality design solutions quickly and effectively.
 They’re experts at using the latest methods in design, print, branding, video, animation and photography to showcase your organisation, and its products or services, in the best light.